Health & Human Services Program Requirements

 Most programs require Standard (dTap, MMR, Varicella, TB) and Hepatitis B Immunizations to complete work placements.
 These immunizations are for your protection as well as the clients that you will be serving.

-View the immunization chart (PDF 63KB) to see what is required for your program.
+View additional requirements chart (PDF 115KB) to see what is required for your program.

-A completed immunization form (PDF 128KB) will be collected at the beginning of your program.
+A completed immunization form (PDF 552KB) will be collected at the beginning of your program.

 How to get immunized